-The maintenance guidelines found in the Cummins O & M manual is recommended for the engine.
-When followed, it will help with a longer life, better performance and more cost efficient operations.
-A good maintenance schedule begins with a daily awareness of the engine's various systems.
+The maintenance guidelines found in the Cummins Operation & RECOMMENDATIONS Maintenance Manual is recommended for the engine.
+When followed it will help with a longer life, better performance and more cost efficient operations.
+A good maintenance schedule begins with a daily awareness of the engine and its various systems.

 A high grade 15W-40 multiviscosity heavy duty lubricating oil meeting Cummins Engineering Specification CES 20071 or CES 20076, American Petroleum Institute (API) specification CH-4 which can be used as an alternative to CES 20071 is recommended.
 Lubricating oils meeting API CG-4 specifications may be used at a reduced drain interval.
-Monaco
+The engine uses Pennzoil 15W-40 heavy duty engine lubricating oil that meets Cummins specifications.
+A critical factor in maintaining engine performance and durability is the use of high grade multigrade lubricating oil and strict adherence to the maintenance service intervals.